History of Prince Edward Island: Post-Confederation history

 Confederation Bridge from Prince Edward Island.
 Opened in 1997, the bridge provides a fixed link from the province to the Canadian mainland.

 As a result of having hosted the inaugural meeting of Confederation, the Charlottetown Conference, Prince Edward Island presents itself as the "Birthplace of Confederation" with several buildings, a ferry vessel, and the Confederation Bridge, the longest bridge over ice-covered waters in the world, using the term "confederation" in many ways.
 The most prominent building in the province with this name is the Confederation Centre of the Arts, presented as a gift to Prince Edward Islanders by the 10 provincial governments and the Federal Government upon the centenary of the Charlottetown Conference, in Charlottetown as a national monument to the "Fathers of Confederation."

+Economic ties to the United States remained stronger than to the rest of Canada into the 20th century.
+As the shipping economy declined after confederation Prince Edward Island's population shrank.
+Thousands left for jobs elsewhere, sometimes to central Canada but more often to New England and the rest of the United States (known in eastern Canada as the "Boston states").

 Religion played a central role in the development of institutions with non-denominational (i.e. Protestant) and Roman Catholic public schools, hospitals (Prince Edward Island Hospital vs. Charlottetown Hospital), and post-secondary institutions (Prince of Wales College vs. St. Dunstan's University) being established.
 St. Dunstan's was originally created as a seminary for training priests, and the Maritime Christian College was founded in 1960 to train preachers for the Christian churches and churches of Christ in Prince Edward Island and the Maritime Provinces.

 As with most communities in North America, the automobile shaped Charlottetown's development in the latter half of the twentieth century, when outlying farms in rural areas of Brighton, Spring Park, and Parkdale saw increased housing developments.
+This is in contrast to the beginning of the century, when motorized automobiles where banned from driving on the island.
+The Prince Edward Island automobile ban was enacted in 1908, partially lifted after a plebiscite in 1913 and completely rescinded in 1919.

 The Charlottetown airfield in the nearby rural community of Sherwood was upgraded as part of the British Commonwealth Air Training Plan and operated for the duration of World War II as RCAF Station Charlottetown, in conjunction with RCAF Station Mount Pleasant and RCAF Station Summerside.
-After the war the airfield was designated Charlottetown Airport.
+After the war, the airfield was returned to civilian use as Charlottetown Airport.
 Charlottetown's shipyards were used extensively during World War II, being used for refits and upgrades to numerous Royal Canadian Navy warships.
 Further post-war development continued to expand residential properties in adjacent outlying areas, particularly in the neighbouring farming communities of Sherwood, West Royalty, and East Royalty.